jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

   1. HTTPS is secured by Transport Layer Security (TLS)
   1. SSL/TLS provides a secure channel between two machines or devices operating over the internet or an internal network

+Status codes

+* 201 Created

+The request has succeeded and a new resource has been created as a result.
+This is typically the response sent after POST requests, or some PUT requests.

+* 202 Accepted

+The request has been received but not yet acted upon.
+It is noncommittal, since there is no way in HTTP to later send an asynchronous response indicating the outcome of the request.
+It is intended for cases where another process or server handles the request, or for batch processing.

+* 204 No Content

+There is no content to send for this request, but the headers may be useful.
+The user-agent may update its cached headers for this resource with the new ones.

+* Redirects (300–399)

+* 400 Bad Request

+The server could not understand the request due to invalid syntax.

+* 401 Unauthorized
+* 403 Forbidden
+* 408 Request Timeout

 ## Spring